Ribhnux/deux-cli/docs/04_init.md

 sidebar_label: Initialize Config
 ---

-`Deux-CLI` is actually a WordPress starter theme, the first thing you do with starter theme is create a WordPress theme.
+`Deux-CLI` is actually a WordPress starter theme, the basic usage of starter theme is create a WordPress theme with existing template.

-Let's type `deux new` to create new theme, you'll got error message because `Deux-CLI` hasn't been initialized before:
+Let's type `deux new` to create new theme, you'll got an error message because `Deux-CLI` hasn't been initialized before.

 ```bash
 $ deux new